SOUTH ASIAN LITERARY ASSOCIATION CONSTITUTION

 Section 1.
 The Association shall be known as The South Asian Literary Association (hereafter referred to as the Association and abbreviated as SALA).

 Section 2.
-SALA shall be a non-profit, non-political, and non-religious literary organization.
+SALA shall be a non-profit, non-political, and non-religious literary organization, with its base of operations in the United States of America, but with an international reach.

 Section 3.
 The principal aims and objectives of the Association shall be: